MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/new_type_tutorial.md

 These only needs to be implemented for the pairs you plan on using in the same expressions.
 Here we will only be implementing these for the normal `SingletExcitationOperator`.
-- `Base.isless` To define the lexiographic ordering of different operator types
+- `Base.isless` To define the lexicographic ordering of different operator types
 - `reductive_commutator` To define commutation relations

 The first function is simple as we only need to decide on an order of the